ionianCTF/cyber-insight-hub/README.md

   - **Top Countries by Attacks**
   - **Industries Under Attack**

-- **AI Research Assistant**
-  An integrated conversational AI module that:
-  - Summarizes dataset insights
-  - Describes attack types and mechanisms
-  - Identifies trends, correlations, and vulnerabilities
-  - Answers natural-language questions about the data
+- **AI Research Assistant:** An integrated AI Research Assistant enhances the analytical capabilities of the dashboard by providing narrative explanations and data interpretations.
+It summarizes patterns, describes attack mechanisms, and identifies correlations and vulnerabilities based on the uploaded dataset.
+Users can ask natural-language questions to gain deep, contextual understanding of the cyber threat landscape.

 ### 🧠 Insights & Intelligence